IHE/ITI.Finance/input/pagecontent/ITI-YY9.md

 ##### 2:3.YY9.4.1.2 Message Semantics

 The Claims Requestor invokes the [FAIS Claim $reprocess operation](OperationDefinition-IHE.FAIS.Claim.Reprocess.html) on the Claims Manager.
-The operation is invoked by submitting an HTTP GET request to the Claims Manager at the path:
+The operation is invoked by submitting an HTTP POST request to the Claims Manager at the path:

 ```
-GET [base]/Claim/<resourceId>/$reprocess
+POST [base]/Claim/<resourceId>/$reprocess
 ```

 Where <resourceId> is the resource id of the claim to be re-processed.

+The HTTP body SHALL consist of either a FHIR Claim resource conforming to the [FAIS Claim profile](StructureDefinition-IHE.FAIS.Claim.html) or a Claim Bundle including referenced resources conforming to the [FAIS Claim Bundle profile](StructureDefinition-IHE.FAIS.Claim.Bundle.html).
+The Claim resource SHALL have the id element set to the <resourceId> being re-processed.

 ##### 2:3.YY9.4.1.3 Expected Actions